4 NON-TECHNICAL SKILLS FOR SUCCESSFUL SEO AUDITS

 Knows nothing about SEO but knows about marketing

 Know nothing about marketing but knows about the business

 Communicating a range of often complicated facts, stats and actions to such a wide audience is damn hard.
-It warrants it’s own post just to cover this topic.
+It warrants it’s own post just to cover this topic but a good place to start would be to send everyone a primer of the basics of SEO - which I cover in this post on SEO for luxury brands.
 So, without getting bogged down in it all know that you’re going to need the time, patience and communication capabilities to get your message across to the right people in the right way.
 In the meantime to keep developers and marketing people happy here’s the component parts of what I send over when an audit is completed: